-With a General Election fast approaching, we’re sharing our 5 recommendations for the next government on children and young people’s mental health.Find Out More
+We’re sharing our priorities for the new Government on children and young people’s mental health.Find Out More

 See what we’re campaigning on, how to get involved and explore how our campaigns have made a difference to children and young people’s mental health.

-With a General Election fast approaching, we’re sharing our 5 recommendations for the next government on children and young people’s mental health.
+We’re sharing our priorities for the new Government on children and young people’s mental health.

 Wise Up, calls on the new Government to rebalance the education system so that the wellbeing of students is as important as academic achievement.

 We’ve teamed up with the Duke and Duchess of Cambridge, Prince Harry and 7 charity partners to challenge the stigma and get people talking about mental health.

 We’ve joined forces with The National Autistic Society to campaign for stronger rights to protect young people living in mental health hospitals and their families when they need it most.